nimrossum/research-project/docs/main.typ

 The git analysis pipeline powering Git Truck was used as a foundation for developing the analysis tool.

-We would like to thank Christian Gram Kalhauge \<chrg\@dtu.dk\> for proposing the idea for this project and for his valuable external supervision and guidance.
+I would like to thank Christian Gram Kalhauge \<chrg\@dtu.dk\> for proposing the idea for this project and for his valuable external supervision and guidance.
 \
 \
 \